MaaZiJyun/ePortfolio/notes_blockchain_technology/Cr_COMP5567_Chap_01_Overview.md

 ---

 # Definition of Blockchain
+<level lv="1">content</level>

 ## Bitcoin and Cryptocurrencies

 When talking about blockchain technology, Bitcoin and Cryptocurrencies are always the topic that will never be absent.
 Since it is the most famous application of blockchain technology in the world so far.

-In 2008, Bitcoin was create and launched by Satoshi Nakamoto.
-And after that, more and more people joined the crowd.
-More and more different types of cryptocurrenies were launched, such as Ethereum for smart contract, Monero for annonymous and FileCoin for storage.
+In 2008, Bitcoin was create & launched by Satoshi Nakamoto.
+After that, more and more different types of cryptocurrenies were launched, such as Ethereum for smart contract, Monero for annonymous and FileCoin for storage.

 ## Evolution of Blockchain Technology